Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ### Connect to the Database

-SpiraPlan<sup>®</sup> has an application (installed into a default folder on your system), a website (configured above), and a database.
+Spira has an application (installed into a default folder on your system), a website (configured above), and a database.
 The next screen tells the installer how to connect to the database server on your system.

 ![](img/Installing_SpiraPlan_25.png)

 **a) Windows Authentication**

 This is the easiest option when the application and database will be residing on the *same* server.
 It is the only option available for authentication during a standard installation.
 In this case, choose the "Windows Authentication" option and the Login/Password boxes will be disabled.
-In this case, the installer will connect to the database using your current Windows login to create the application database objects, and SpiraPlan<sup>®</sup> will connect to the database during normal operation using either the ASPNET or NETWORK SERVICE Windows accounts (it depends on the version of the operating system).
+In this case, the installer will connect to the database using your current Windows login to create the application database objects, and Spira will connect to the database during normal operation using either the ASPNET or NETWORK SERVICE Windows accounts (it depends on the version of the operating system).

 **b) SQL Server Authentication (advanced mode only)**